-In 1994, under the leadership of founder Dr. Jack McConnell, these two groups were brought together to open the first Volunteers in Medicine Clinic.
+In 1994, under the leadership of founder Dr. Jack McConnell, these two groups were brought together to open the first VIM clinic.
 Word spread nationally about the success of the Hilton Head VIM clinic.
-In response to requests for assistance in replicating the VIM model, Dr. McConnell created a separate nonprofit to assist interested communities in launching their own Volunteers in Medicine clinic.
+In response to requests for assistance in replicating the VIM Model, Dr. McConnell created a separate nonprofit to assist interested communities in launching their own VIM clinic.
+Today, this organization is known as the Volunteers in Medicine national office.

 Founder, Dr. Jack McConnell tells his story about starting the

 first Volunteers in Medicine clinic in Hilton Head, South Carolina.